Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Conclusion

 \section{Conclusion}

 We proposed a novel alignment direction for the gradient of robust models as the vector pointing to the closest example of the support of the closest inaccurate class.
 We validated the proposed direction theoretically and showed experimentally that alignment increases with \gls*{PGD} training and that robustness increases with alignment enforcement.
 Trained models also showed a closer alignment with the proposed metric than with another metric definition.

-The metric was not directly predictive of robustness since models with the strongest alignment were not always the most robust.
+The proposed metric was not directly predictive of robustness since models with the strongest alignment were not always the most robust.
 This finding is possibly a result of the violation of the strong assumptions of the theoretical analysis.
 It also highlights the possibility of \gls*{PGD} increasing robustness by means other than gradient alignment.
+Additionally, the proposed method for calculating $\Delta x$ for the use of the metric is complex to calculate, possibly limiting its use.
+Despite not being the focus of the paper, the proposed defense technique is also less strong than the baseline defense PGD.

 When comparing models trained with \gls{PGD} with varying levels of robustness, the proposed metric correlated better with the robustness than the baseline metric for most datasets.
 Finally, we expand our fundamental understanding of adversarial defenses, benefiting future analyses of model robustness.

+Future work might include investigating less noisy and faster methods for generating $\Delta x$.
+For example, the use of CycleGAN~\cite{cyclegan} can be analyzed for the direct generation of $\widehat{\Delta x}$ as a more restrictive method for limiting the changes between classes to only needed changes.
+The use of the Wasserstein GAN~\cite{wgan} loss might also help improve stability.
+For the indirect formulation, the use of a conditional StyleGAN2~\cite{stylegan} might show some improvements in the transformation between classes by disentangling the latent space and simplifying the optimization process.
+Ultimately, the lack of stability in the training of GANs does not play an essential role in the potential future performance of our proposed alignment.
+If a stable generative method/model is proposed/trained with good results, our method can be adapted to it.
+Therefore, the future progress of generative methods from the literature may also facilitate the use and performance of our alignment metric.

+Another potential future work is the exploration of stronger and more complex defenses inspired by the proposed alignment metric.
+For example, the use of the direction perpendicular to $\widehat{\Delta x}$ when sampling examples for adversarial training, avoiding sampling in the direction of other classes, might have positive results.
+We might also change the defense formulation by considering that $\Delta x$ might have multiple solutions and making a more lenient alignment penalty.
+The penalty might be used, for example, with a stronger weighting to pixels that are changed less often by the generative methods.